-NEW!
-Insider's Guide to Jailhouse Law
+Insider’s Guide to Jailhouse Law

 Twenty years after the 2004 publication of its landmark We the People Legal Primer, Prison Book Program is pleased to announce its brand new, free legal resource for incarcerated people, the Insider’s Guide to Jailhouse Law.
 The new guide provides a comprehensive and practical overview of the legal system, and it discusses important legal developments over the last two decades.

-Click here to view the IGJL online.
+Click here to access the IGJL online.

 The Insider’s Guide to Jailhouse Law may be freely reproduced, in whole or in part, and distributed in print or electronic form to incarcerated individuals by books-to-people-in-prison groups, family members, and friends.

-Frequently Asked Questions: Our Services for People in Prison
+Our Services for People in Prison

 Prison Book Program now has an online book request form where you can request books on behalf of your loved one.